Congress asks Sonia Gandhi to continue as interim chief, effect organisational changes | Politics

 Though a large section of the leaders backed Sonia Gandhi and requested here to stay on to lead the grand old party, there was a high-drama at the meeting held over video conferencing -- tweets were posted and deleted, insinuation of the BJP connection behind the letter were reportedly made and officially denied by the Congress.
 Soon after the CWC meeting ended and the resolution made there was released to the media at a hurriedly called press conference, some signatories of the letter assembled at senior party leader Ghulam Nabi Azad's house and discussed the outcome of the meeting.
 Sources said these leaders, which included Kapil Sibal, Shashi Tharoor, Manish Tewari and Mukul Wasnikm discussed the CWC meeting outcome but none of them agreed to talk about their deliberations.

-The party said the CWC unanimously urged Sonia Gandhi to stay on as the party chief till a new president is appointed and authorized her to bring about organizational changes to take on the challenges within.
+The party said the CWC unanimously urged Sonia Gandhi to stay on as the party chief till a new president is appointed and authorised her to bring about organisational changes to take on the challenges within.
 The CWC also resolved that the process of selecting the new Congress president and convening an AICC (All India Congress Committee) session be started at the earliest possible time.

 In her concluding remarks, Sonia agreed to continue but said this arrangement cannot remain "open ended", as the new party chief has to be selected soon.
 She also said that she does not hold anything or any kind of "ill-will" against any of her colleagues irrespective of how hurtful were the remarks made by them.